Here’s everything about your employer being able to see if you copy files from your work computer:

 When a computer works with the server, the server does most of the heavy lifting.

 Files are primarily stored on the server along with software that is frequently used.
+Monitoring software can also track actions involving local files on a PC, providing insights into file activity and ensuring security.

 Because the server does the hard work, each workstation computer can get away with being older, less expensive, and less powerful.